 4. Assuming every familiar-looking formula is continuous everywhere.
 Rational functions can fail where the denominator is zero.

-Try your own version with a piecewise function at the boundary point.
-Compute the left-hand limit, the right-hand limit, and the actual function value separately.
-If you want the next step, explore limits and notice that continuity is really the moment when the limit and the function value agree.
+To rehearse the full routine, take a piecewise function at its boundary point and compute the left-hand limit, the right-hand limit, and the actual function value separately.
+Continuity is really the moment when the limit and the function value agree.

 Need help with a problem?